Matt Krause

-Matthew Haston Krause (born August 19, 1980) is an American attorney and politician who served as a member of the Texas House of Representatives from the 93rd district from 2013 to 2023.
-He is currently the Precinct 3 County Commissioner in Tarrant County.
-He is a member of the Republican Party.
+Matthew Haston Krause (born August 19, 1980) is an American attorney and politician serving as a member of the Tarrant County Commissioners Court since 2025.
+A member of the Republican Party, he served as a member of the Texas House of Representatives from 2013 to 2023.

 Early life and education

 Krause was born in Tyler, Texas, and raised in San Antonio.
 He earned a Bachelor of Arts degree in history and social sciences from San Diego Christian College and a Juris Doctor from the Liberty University School of Law in 2007.

 Career

 From 2007 to 2012, Krause worked as an attorney for Liberty Counsel.
 Since December 2017, Krause has also worked as a business development officer for Vista Bank.

 Texas House of Representatives

 He was elected to the Texas House of Representatives from District 93 in November 2012 and assumed office in 2013.
 He was reelected to four additional terms.
 Throughout his tenure in the House, Krause has been ranked one of the most conservative members of the Texas Legislature.
 In the 2021–2022 legislative session, Krause was chair of the House General Investigating Committee.
 In 2017, Krause was one of the dozen Republicans who founded the Texas Freedom Caucus, a group of hardline conservatives modeled after the Freedom Caucus.

 Krause is among the most avid anti-abortion members of the Texas Legislature.
 In 2015, Krause sponsored legislation to make it more difficult for pregnant teens to obtain abortions using the judicial bypass procedure.
 In 2015, following the death of Marlise Muñoz, Krause introduced legislation that would require Texas hospitals to keep brain-dead pregnant women on life support, and appoint legal counsel for the fetus to represent the fetus in court.
 In 2019, after a spate of mass shootings in Texas, Krause said that he would support Democratic members' calls for a special session on gun violence only if anti-abortion legislation was also on the agenda.
 Krause sponsored the House version of Senate Bill 8, which passed and enacted the Texas Heartbeat Act.
 The Act protected fetuses at around six weeks gestation from abortion on demand.
 This was later challenged in the courts.

 In 2017, Krause proposed legislation to end no-fault divorce in Texas and to require couples to live separately for three years before obtaining a divorce, except in cases of abuse, adultery, or other issues.

 In 2019, despite a recent measles outbreak, Krause introduced a bill to make it easier for parents to opt their children out of school vaccination requirements.